How Big Of A Sailboat Can One Person Handle?

 1. Basic knowledge of sailing and sailboats

-2. Have some years of experience
+2. Moderate level of experience

 3. Excellent level of experience